CrispNCrispy/katacoda-scenarios/intermediate_quant_trading_3/step3.md

 The strategy we have been using until now isn't something you would put into practice.
-Rather than buying when the price falls 3 bars in a row, we may connsider using a Simple Moving Average Indicator to buy a stock when the price crosses over the SMA value.
+Rather than buying when the price falls 3 bars in a row, we may consider using a Simple Moving Average Indicator to buy a stock when the price crosses over the SMA value.

 We will now use a strategy based on SMA (Short Moving Average) where: